Kinae/EsperPP/README.md

 * Concentrated blade timer bars can be customized ( hight / width / color / opacity ).
 * Movable / sizable focus bar for the healers.
 You can also just hide it if you are a DPS.
 * Focus bar is colorable additionally there is a reactive option that allows you to set the background color of the focus bar based on how much percentage of focus you have left.
 * Psi Charge tracking: This is pretty ugly till Carbine fixes the API, please make sure you read the description in the options before widdling with the settings.
+This is also quite resource heavy since there is some bug with the BuffWindowContainer, so right now the frame is being often recreated to elliviate that.
+However some more aggressive methods might be required.
+Please report performance concenrs if you notice any.
 * Telegraph assist: show where the telegraph would be for the corresponding spell if it was cast on a flat surface.
 Currently supported spells:
 	* Mind Burst